This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 - Make the sauce: Add 4 Tablespoons butter and flour to the skillet and whisk until it turns brown.

-- Add meatballs and simmer: Add Worcestershire sauce and Dijon mustard and bring to a simmer until sauce starts to thicken.
+- Add meatballs and simmer: Add Worcestershire sauce and Dijon mustard, and bring to a simmer until the sauce starts to thicken.
 Salt and pepper to taste.
 Add the meatballs back to the skillet and simmer for another 1-2 minutes.
 Serve over egg noodles or mashed potatoes.

 Pin this now to find it later